pivotal/docs-tap/app-sso/reference/api/clusterunsafetestlogin.hbs.md

-# ClusterUnsafeTestLogin
+# ClusterUnsafeTestLogin API for AppSSO

-`ClusterUnsafeTestLogin` is the recommended way to get started with AppSSO in non-production environments and it is not safe for production.
+`ClusterUnsafeTestLogin` is the recommended way to get started with Application Single Sign-On (commonly called AppSSO) in non-production environments and it is not safe for production.

 `ClusterUnsafeTestLogin` represents the request for an unsafe, ready-to-claim AppSSO service offering.
 It reconciles into an unsafe `AuthServer`, a token